Services

 • Rendering assumptions changed during a migration or framework update.

-• Quick check: inspect the raw HTML and metadata on the affected templates before comparing them with the hydrated browser state.
+• Inspect the raw HTML and metadata on affected templates, then compare them with the hydrated browser state.

 • How content becomes visible to bots on priority routes.